davidafshepherd/Race-Against-Time/README.md

-The Prototype 1 folder is the project directory.
-The Race Against Time folder is the compiled project folder.
-It contains a .exe file called "Race Against Time", this starts up the racing game.
+"Prototype 1" is the project directory.
+"Race Against Time" is the compiled project folder.
+It contains a .exe file called "Race Against Time.exe", this starts up the game.